What is diabetes?

 What must a defendant show to be able to plead insanity?

-In order for a defendant to be able to plead insanity they must be able to show that there was a disease of the mind.
-A disease of the mind can include physical disorders such as diabetes as well as physciatric and neurological conditions, for example strokes and epilepsy.
+For a defendant to successfully plead insanity, they must be able to show that there was a disease of the mind.
+A disease of the mind can include physical disorders such as diabetes as well as physciatric and neurological conditions.

-When hypoglycemia occurs without any prior warning and prior fault then there will be no liability for crimes of specific intent.
-However, if the person has been reckless concerning their diabetes they may still be convicted due to self induced incapacity.
+When hypoglycemia occurs without prior warning or fault, there may be no liability for crimes requiring intent.
+However, if the individual has been reckless or negligent in relation to their diabetes they may be convicted on the basis of self-induced incapacity.

-This means that a person who is reckless in managing their diabetes whilst knowing the possible consequences of their actions will have the requisite knowledge for a crime of basic intent in the same way as an individual will who is voluntarily intoxicated.
+This means that a defendant who was reckless in managing their diabetes knowing the possible consequences of not properly managing the condition, may have the requisite knowledge of a crime of basic intent required to result in a conviction as if they were voluntarily intoxicated.

-- When should a diabetic inform the DVLA of his condition?
+When must a diabetic inform the DVLA of their condition?